 So for this discussion, when I talk about paying off debt, I’m talking about paying off everything but the house.

-So what are the advantages of paying off debt first, then saving for retirement after?
+So what are the advantages of paying off debt first, then saving for the future?
 Here are the 3 main advantages I can think of:

 - Your Behavior Changes- Getting out of debt means living your financial life in a different way than you once did.
 You have to fundamentally change the way you behave with money to get out of debt.
 Then your new habits will serve you well going forward.
 Changing behavior means you will never have to go back into debt again!